oKermorgant/bulls_cows_errors/README.md

 # bulls_cows_errors

-A Cmake project with lots of errors, supposed to display bulls and cows after solving them.
+A Cmake project with lots of errors, supposed to display bulls and cows when everything runs fine.

 The program is supposed to compute two values from two numbers of 6 digits: